stefanyovev/RTFIR/README.md

  - waitforsingleobject, timerobject to min time 100ns (5-6 samples) to sleep thread; its in "if work if work if work .."

 timing:
+ - rdtsc on a single core || QueryUnbiasedInterruptTimePrecise
  - correct on a minute not second
  - dont consider first 10 callbacks. if priming dont aftermath; static inport_countdown, outport_countdown
  - consider last 3 sec for min/max